smcclure17/scrape/README.md

 # scrape

-Collection of Python scripts related to web-scraping
+Collection of short Python scripts related to web-scraping